Speyedr/socialclub-notification-blocker/README.md

 5. Use the keys on your keyboard to navigate the menu.

 ## Configuration
- - Automatically saves your settings at `settings.ini`.
+ - Automatically saves your settings at `config.ini`.
 Don't touch it.
 If you do and the program crashes, delete the file, restart the program, and the program will revert to defaults.
  - If `LOG BLOCKED ACTIVITY` is **ON**, the program will log information about dropped packets in `debug.log`.
 If you want to watch the log in real-time, you can use something like [mTail](http://ophilipp.free.fr/op_tail.htm).

 ## Notices